tonykastaneda/tonykastaneda/README.md

 ### Hi Im Tony Kastaneda 👋

-A 1/8 Stack Dev thats also a creative professional that solves creative problems with creative solutions.
+A creative professional that solves creative problems with creative solutions.
+Build things for designers alike

 ---
 * 🔭 I’m currently working on frontend webdesigns for easy deployment to better help my clients and there needs